fredwlau/CitiesConnected/README.md

 # CitiesConnected

-Compile with javac Connected.java
+Compile with "javac Connected.java"

-Run with "java Connected filename startCity> endCity
+Run with "java Connected filename startCity endCity

 Two word cities should be enclosed in quotations on command line like "New York"